 I would like to breastfeed my baby.
 Are my medications safe to use while breastfeeding?

 Some medications are low risk, while others may be more concerning.
-For information on specific agents see our medication fact sheets or contact MotherToBaby toll-free at 1-866-626-6847.
-Be sure to talk to your health care provider about your treatment options and all your choices for breastfeeding.
+For information on specific medications, see our medication fact sheets or contact MotherToBaby toll-free at 1-866-626-6847.
+Be sure to talk to your health care provider about your treatment options and all your breastfeeding questions.